 The iconic Tratto pen is currently a part of Storie.
-La Triennale di Milano, the eleventh edition of the Triennale Design Museum that tells the story of Italian design by using a whole series of stories.
+La Triennale di Milano, the eleventh edition of the Triennale Design Museum that tells the story of Italian design.

 The display goes in two directions: on the one hand, the story unfolds diachronically, while on the other, five themes are examined in a way that allows design to be interpreted through the lens of other disciplines.